 Most of the time I gather with my friends or join a couch surfing event.
-Unfortunately, I couldn’t join their Tribute to Lamb of God and which took place just a week ago.
+Unfortunately, I couldn’t join their Tribute to Lamb of God which took place just a week ago.

-Don’t take it seriously, it’s just random listing.
+Don’t take it seriously, it’s just a random listing.
 But be careful!
 Don’t pay attention to young youth asking on the streets for you to join inside their dance bars.
 Don’t pay attention to them, they are just creepy.
 All of these recommended bars are on the mainline of Kathmandu Guest House, in central Thamel.
-They are almost at a distance of a couple of minutes walk from one to another.
+They are almost at a distance of a couple of minutes walk from one another.

 Try some of these bars, they are far better than other overrated ones.
 I found Rum Doodle Bar as one of the most overrated bars in Thamel.
 Without any due, here is the list of the top five best rock bars in Kathmandu (Thamel).

 1. Purple Haze | Prayatan Marg Road Thamel

 Purple haze, all in my brain

 Actin’ funny, but I don’t know why

 I bet this is the coolest and most awesome rock bar in Thamel that you can find.
 Their stage is something different from any other bars in Thamel.
 Hall is pretty big, and you will have a good open space for a headbang.